lsst-dm/dmtn-230/index.rst

 .. _Aladin Lite: https://aladin.cds.unistra.fr/AladinLite/doc/

-For the initial DP0.2 release, we will not generate a top-level ``index.html`` page.
+For the initial DP0.2 and DP1 releases, we will not generate a top-level ``index.html`` page.
 The expected initial use of HiPS is as context images for catalog and FITS image queries in the Science Platform Portal, rather than direct use via a HiPS browser.

 We expect to revisit this in future development, possibly by linking to or embedding the Science Platform Portal configured to browse the HiPS data set.